AdrianRiesco/DataEngineerChallenge/README.md

 If our goal is to modify existing services, the database can be easily altered via the initial build script, the MinIO configuration can be modified in docker-compose, and the web folder organization allows for new changes such as adding views or forms.

-Regarding the possible functionalities and improvements to be added, the following have emerged during its development:
+Regarding the possible improvements and functionalities to be added, the following have emerged during its development:
  - Check password strength level and restrict weak passwords.
  - Limit the maximum weight of the images.
  - Hide the parameters shown in the URL for the redirects.
  - Separate the elements of the flask application file into different configuration and model files, and create User and File classes.
  - Add more tests, since the existing ones are only a sample and could be more numerous.
+ - Prevent the creation of an user account with the same name of the public bucket (filtering the name or prepopulating the database with that user).
  - Create an admin account and provide the ability to delete users or reset the project.
 Currently, users are removed via command line.
  - Add the ability to upload and delete images in bulk.
  - Expand the range to other types of files, taking advantage of the object-oriented storage service used.